SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 There are three prerequisites for using a custom domain:

-1. To activate your domain, a valid license is required.
+1. To activate your domain, a valid license that covers your wildcard domain is required.
 Please [contact us](/about-doc/contacting-support) to install a license for your domain.
 2. You've obtained a valid wildcard SSL certificate for the hostname you'll be using to serve the IoT platform, for example a certificate for *\*.iot.mycompany.com*.
 3. There is a valid DNS configuration for your domain which ensures that all requests to *\*.iot.mycompany.com* are routed to the IoT platform (see below).